nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 2.7.
 Marking a task as done: `markTask`

-You can indicate that a specific task as completed, so that you can keep track of task progress and identify tasks that are done.
+You can indicate a specific task as completed, so that you can keep track of task progress and identify tasks that are done.

 <h4>Format:</h4>